gouthamsrikar/little-airbomb/README.md

-# Getting Started with Create React App
+# Little Airbomb

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is hosted at with [Little - airbomb](https://little-airbomb.netlify.app/).

 ## Available Scripts